 For some people, online counselling or e-therapy can be a good alternative to face to face sessions.
 It might be that the idea of meeting face to face doesn’t feel right.
 It might be that you live in a different area, you would struggle to attend face to face appointments or that you would prefer to arrange your therapy around your other commitments.

 Online therapy offers you same confidential support as face to face sessions, however it can be done from wherever you are online (at home, abroad, etc).
-It is an exciting, relatively new type of therapy and so I am aware you may have many questions to ask about security, logistics or whether it is appropriate for you.
+It is an exciting but less ‘traditional’ type of therapy and so I am aware you may have many questions to ask about security, logistics or whether it is appropriate for you.
 If you do, just get in touch and ask me, I really don’t mind!

 I offer two types of online counselling: email sessions and ‘instant chat’ sessions (via skype).